Jarred Kelenic Player Props: Mariners vs. Guardians

 |Games w/1+ RBI

-- Guardians pitchers combined to surrender 172 total home runs at a rate of 1.1 per game (15th in the league).
+- The Guardians rank 14th in baseball in home runs given up (eight total, one per game).

-- Civale (1-0) pitches for the Guardians to make his second start of the season.
+- The Guardians will look to Quantrill (0-0) in his second start this season.

-- The righty last appeared on Sunday against the Seattle Mariners, when he tossed seven scoreless innings while giving up two hits.
+- His most recent time out was on Sunday against the Seattle Mariners, when the right-hander tossed 4 2/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.